gsiekaniec/LOTUS/README.md

 Compare introduces a new concept of weakness and weakness percentage.

 To make it simple, when comparing two vcf files coming from the same individual in a longitudinal way, we compare the variants of the two vcf.
-To do this, we use the files with the variants that pass the filters (g-LOTUS and GATK).
+To do this, we use the files with the variants that pass the filters (LOTUS and GATK).

-In the case of g-LOTUS the files containing the variants that do not pass these filters are also used.
+In the case of LOTUS the files containing the variants that do not pass these filters are also used.
 We can then consider two types of variants:
   - (1) the so-called strong variants (*S* in the figure below) are those which are found in one of the two files but not in the variants which do not pass the filters in the other file.
   - (2) the so-called weak variants (*W* in the figure below) are those that pass the filters in one of the two files but are also found in the filtered variants of the other file.
 These variants are said to be weak because their specificity at one of the two times is more likely to result from errors linked to filters that are too strict or to poor sequencing of the variant zone in one of the two samples for example.